 My favorite apartments in Paris

-Since then, every time I come to Paris I rent a different apartment from him.
-If you are lucky and one of the apartments you find below is available on your travel dates, I recommend you don't think twice and take it.
+So it's no surprise that every time I come to Paris I rent a different apartment from him.
+If you're lucky and one of the apartments you find below is available on your travel dates, I recommend you don't think twice and take it.

 Marais district (central and lively)